Client Money Reporting

-Principals, Partners and Directors (PPDs) whose company handles client money—or entrusts the handling of client money to an unnamed Client Accounting Service Provider (CASP)—must have their client account inspected as part of their membership.
+If you are a Principal, Partner or Directors (PPDs) of a company that handles client money—or entrusts the handling of client money to an unnamed Client Accounting Service Provider (CASP)— you must provide client account documentation as part of your annual return and declaration.

 Where client funds are held subject to the Estate Agents Act 1979, the Accountant’s Report must be completed by a registered auditor as per section 1239 of the Companies Act 2006.
 This refers to pre-contract or contract deposits in connection with the purchase of landed property or a connected contract.
 This does not apply if you only hold client funds in connection with lettings.